r1skkam/Methodology/wireless.md

 This represents a vulnerability and could give to an attacker the ability to get a first foothold.

 #### Guest Public IP VS Corporate Public IP
 It is important to have a different exit public IP address for any guest regarding the internal network IP.

+--> Validate the public IP address from any guest network and internal network is different.

 #### Fake access point with internet access